adhulappanavar/fastapi-ai-customer-support/solution_document.md

-# 🤖 Agentic Customer Support Workflow - Solution Document
+# 🤖 RAG-Powered Customer Support Workflow - Solution Document

 ## 📋 Overview

-This document describes the architecture and flow of an AI-powered customer support system that automatically classifies, analyzes, and generates solutions for customer support requests using two specialized AI agents.
+This document describes the architecture and flow of a **RAG-powered AI customer support system** that automatically classifies, analyzes, and generates comprehensive solutions for customer support requests using specialized AI agents with access to a vector database and enhanced knowledge base.

 ## 🏗️ System Architecture